-CARB has developed Access Clean California (formerly known as the One-Stop-Shop Pilot Project) and is further expanding it.
-This program provides a central location, called the Access Clean California Benefits Finder, for participants to access various light-duty vehicle incentive and related clean energy incentive programs to help stack eligible incentives and make the transition to electric transportation as affordable as possible.
-The Access Clean California Benefits Finder also provides centralized income verification for applicants, to help streamline their application process to multiple programs.
-All air districts implementing CC4A are required to work with Access Clean California to ensure consistent and accurate information is provided, and that applicants can easily apply from the Access Clean California Benefits Finder application tool.
-Access Clean California will also link with local incentives so participants will be able to conveniently access California's unique suite of incentive and assistance programs.
+CARB developed Access Clean California to help residents of historically overburdened communities learn about and apply for clean transportation incentives.
+In addition to funding a growing network of community-based organizations to conduct outreach, Access Clean California also provides a centralized application webtool, called the Benefits Finder, to help residents search and apply for all available clean vehicle and related incentives.
+Among other helpful functions, the Access Clean California Benefits Finder includes centralized income verification process to help streamline the process of applying to multiple programs.
+All air districts implementing CC4A are required to work with Access Clean California to ensure consistent and accurate information is provided, and that applicants can easily connect from the Access Clean California Benefits Finder tool.
 Having a single initial point of information helps applicants easily access all programs as they continue to grow and expand to new service areas.
 CARB and the air districts are also pursuing opportunities to share and streamline portions of program application processes such as incorporating a single simplified income verification methodology.
 This work is alongside ongoing general improvements to air district program websites to improve upfront program clarity to prospective applicants.
-Access Clean California's community outreach network and partnerships can also be utilized to reach underserved communities and direct the program to participants that would benefit most from these incentives.
+Access Clean California's outreach partner network and partnerships with community-based organizations also helps Clean Cars 4 All reach underserved communities and direct the program to participants that would benefit most from these incentives.

-Fiscal Year 2022-23 Secondary Metric - Participant Survey Conclusions
+Fiscal Year 2023-24 Secondary Metric - Participant Survey Conclusions